 Emperor Qianlong: Son of Heaven, Man of the World by Mark Elliott.
 Biography of the Manchu emperor Qianlong (1711-1799),who helped build the foundation of the modern Chinese nation.

 Gardens of a Chinese Emperor: Imperial Creations of the Qianlong Era, 1739-1796 by Victoria M. Siu.
-The Garden of Perfect Brightness (Yuanming Yuan) was begun by the great Kangxi and expanded by his son, Yongzheng, and his grandson, Qianlong.
-It now lies mostly in ruins, but was the world's most elaborate garden in the 18th century.
+The Garden of Perfect Brightness (Yuanming Yuan) was the world's most elaborate garden in the 18th century.
 This book includes 62 color plates and 35 black and white photographs.

 Imperial Secrets of Health and Longevity by Bob Flaws reveals the longevity secrets of the fourth Manchu emperor, Qian Long.